 Go to Store ⇒ Currency ⇒ Currency Rate.

-In conclusion, in default Magento 2, the base currency is set up to manage price in backend while display currency and allow currency are used to show prices in the frontend.
+In conclusion, in default Magento 2, the base currency is set up to manage price in the backend while display currency and allow currency are used to show prices in the frontend.
 Base currency only can be set up at global/ website scope while display currency and allow currency can be set up for each store view.
-We can adjust the relationship between these kinds of Magento currency through the currency rate.
+We can adjust the relationship between these kinds of Magento currency through the currency rate (Magento 2 currency conversion).

 The drawback of Default Magento 2